 Most recently, I took on the GR20 in Corsica, billed as Europe’s toughest hike.
 Running across the Mediterranean island’s central mountain range from north to south, the trail is relentlessly steep.
-You’re often scrambling in 30ºC heat, at over 2,000 metres, across this rugged, off-piste terrain.
+You’re often scrambling in 30ºC heat, at over 2,000 meters, across this rugged, off-piste terrain.
 It was hot, sweaty work.
 Luckily, there were lots of rock pools to cool off in along the way.
 And, the spectacular views made it all worthwhile.

 After big climbs, everything else feels easy by comparison

-Back home in London, I go to spin classes and do quite a bit of running, so I’m in relatively good shape.
+Back home, I go to spin classes and do quite a bit of running, so I’m in relatively good shape.
 I’ve also been helped in these challenges by my body’s ability to adapt quickly to different environments.
 The first day or two of any trek is a bit of a shock to the system, but I now find it fairly easy to get into the flow.

 I’m also helped by the fact that I’ve built up some experience in mountain climbing.
 In the past five years, I’ve scaled Mount Kilimanjaro and some peaks in South America.
-Once you’ve managed a climb like Bolivia’s high-altitude Huayna Potosí, at 6,000 metres, everything else is easy by comparison.
+Once you’ve managed a climb like Bolivia’s high-altitude Huayna Potosí, at 6,000 meters, everything else is easy by comparison.
 On smaller mountains, you can stay calm because you’re not as exposed as you would be on a big ascent like Potosí.
 You’re not having to battle with the lack of oxygen that comes with very high-altitude climates, either.